vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 Vector's primary optimization target is **throughput**.
 All other concerns being equal, Vector will choose to optimize toward this goal.
-However, unlike with pcorrectness testing, other concerns are not always equal and we may decide to intentionally regress performance to achieve other aims.
+However, unlike with correctness testing, other concerns are not always equal and we may decide to intentionally regress performance to achieve other aims.

 ## Motivation